puzzle/dagger-techlab/content/en/docs/02/_index.md

 The app is split in a frontend and an api part:

 * The frontend is written in type script and uses a redis memcache.
-* The backend is mostly written in python, uses a postgreSQL database and mailisearch.
+* The backend is mostly written in python, uses a postgreSQL database and meilisearch.

 Caddy is used as reverse proxy to keep the parts together.